Understanding Dry Eye Disease in Atlanta & Decatur

 Your tear film is the protective layer that covers the surface of your eyes, keeping them hydrated and comfortable while safeguarding them from foreign particles.
 The tear film is made up of three distinct layers, each playing a vital role in delivering nutrients, flushing away debris, and protecting against bacteria.

-• Oil layer: Produced by your meibomian glands, this outer layer helps seal in the moisture from the other layers and prevents evaporation of your tear film
+Produced by your Meibomian glands, this outer layer helps seal in the moisture from the other layers and prevents evaporation of your tear film.

 When any one of these layers is compromised, it can lead to discomfort and dryness in the eyes.